amoreX/recipeverse/README.md

-# Plated
+# Recipe Verse

-Plated is a recipe management platform built with [Next.js](https://nextjs.org).
+Recipe Verse is a recipe management platform built with [Next.js](https://nextjs.org).
 It allows users to create, manage, and share recipes with others.
 The platform supports features like saving recipes, publishing drafts, and tagging recipes for better categorization.

 ## Features